adugast/build_system/README.md

 ```

-## Idea of improvement
+## Ideas of improvement

-* Create a build system version mixed with buildroot for embedded systems project (and to go further, even extend it with qemu virtualizer)
+* Create a build system version mixed with buildroot for embedded systems project (and to go further, even extend it with qemu virtualizer).
+* Add option in CMake to be able to build the library also as a static lib.